-Launched twenty years ago by our founder Christopher Phillips, Socrates Café has gone on to become an oasis of reasonableness in a desert of rising intolerance and fundamentalism around the world — from Montana to Mumbai, Portland to Tokyo.
+Launched over twenty years ago by our founder Christopher Phillips, Socrates Café has gone on to become an oasis of reasonableness in a desert of rising intolerance and polarization around the world — from Montana to Mumbai, Portland to Tokyo.
 Hundreds of groups now convene far and wide in public places and spaces, including cyberspace, but also in bricks and mortar locales like schools, churches, community centers, nursing homes, prisons, shelters for homeless families, libraries.
+Oh, and we have a popular Socrates Cafe podcast, so be sure to check it out.
+And Chris and company blog pretty regularly on a number of places: here, here, and here (and sometimes here, and we also have Facebook pages here, here, here, and here — not to mention a YouTube channel.

 Those who take part in Socrates Cafés — and Philosophers’ Club for kids (here’s a version in Spanish) — share the sensibility of the fifth century BC philosopher Socrates that continual close encounters with others of a philosophical kind, engaging in impassioned yet thoughtful exchanges of ideas and ideals, is a portal to sculpting what the Greeks of old called Arête —all-around excellence, of a sort that is an individual and collective pursuit rolled into one.